 Initiating a Workflow via Virtual Assistant

-You can trigger any workflow directly through the Virtual Assistant by registering it as a skill.
+You can trigger any workflow directly through the Virtual Assistant by registering it as a tool.
 This allows end-users to initiate complex automated processes simply by chatting with the assistant.

 Prerequisites